-8.3.
-For details on the Host Society's process for developing competition schedules and their responsibilities in developing the schedule, please refer to Appendix g.
+- 8.1.
+The Host Society will provide a detailed schedule for the Round Robin competition and the Medal Rounds - 8.2.
+For details on the Host Society's process for developing competition schedules and their responsibilities in developing the schedule, please refer to Appendix G.